Jenna and Chris

 Catania

 Catania felt like the Sicily of movies and reputation.
 Very different from the polished tourist circuit of northern Italy.
-Raw, hot, full of energy, with a hint of sketchiness.
+Raw, hot, full of energy and authenticity.
+Vespas everywhere, espresso bars on every corner, fish markets shouting in the morning.

 Dinner at Mì Cumpari Turiddu